adlopezruiz/busontime-app/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `adlopezruiz`, `busontime_app`, `adrilopezdev`, `adrianlopezdev`, `gmail`, `adrianlopezruiz.dev@gmail.com`, `Bus On Time`, `Flutter APP for Jaén-Martos line schedule control.`
+Do a search and replace with your text editor for the following: `adlopezruiz`, `busontime-app`, `adrilopezdev`, `adrianlopezdev`, `gmail`, `adrianlopezruiz.dev@gmail.com`, `Bus On Time`, `Flutter APP for Jaén-Martos line schedule control.`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>